mprady05/cs180/README.md

 -   On IOException, print the message "Error writing to Posts Database File: " along with the error message

-### public static String addPost(String creatorUsername, String content, int upvotes, int downvotes, ArrayList<String> commentIds) throws SMPException
+### public synchronized static String addPost(String creatorUsername, String content, int upvotes, int downvotes, ArrayList<String> commentIds) throws SMPException

 -   Find the user that is creating the post by searching for their username in the user database